LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 </figure>

 The classifier agrees very well with our desired labels.
-The weighted average recall, precision and F1 score across all labels is 99%.
+When the guidance scale is 1 the average recall, precision and F1 score across all labels is 89%.
+When it is 2 the averages increase to 99%.

 The FLD score is also lower.
-In my experiments it dropped from low 20s without conditioning to single digit numbers like 7 with conditioning.
+It dropped from values in the 20s without conditioning to between 4 and 8 with conditioning.

 ## Conclusion

-This three part series has sought to explain the magic behind AI art generators.
+This three part series sought to explain the magic behind AI art generators.
-In particular it has focused on denoising diffusion probabilistic models, the main image generation model used in the text-to-image pipelines.
+In particular it focused on denoising diffusion probabilistic models, the main image generation model used in text-to-image pipelines.
 I hope you understand them much better now and are able to experiment with your own models.

 There is still ongoing controversy over AI art generators - the way training data is collected, the quality of the outputs, the potential for forgeries and debates about the value of machine generated art.